Star safeties Jamal Adams and Quandre Diggs return to Seahawks ‘feeling good’ after injuries

 “That’s the plan,’’ said Diggs, whose injury required surgery performed in Green Bay by noted foot doctor Robert Anderson.

-Diggs called it “a blessing’’ to be back on the field Tuesday but also said “it’s five months (since the injury) so it’s right on schedule.
+Diggs called it “a blessing’’ to be back on the field Tuesday but also said “it’s five months (since the injury), so it’s right on schedule.
 I’m feeling good.’’

 Adams revealed that he not only had surgery on the labrum on his left shoulder but also had surgery to fuse the two middle fingers on his left hand.
 Adams demonstrated to reporters that he’ll never be able to fully extend the fingers again